tamentis/rpdb/README.rst

 Known bugs
 ----------
-  - The socket is now closed properly so you will need to ^C in netcat and ^\
-    in telnet to exit after a continue.
+  - The socket is not always closed properly so you will need to ^C in netcat and ^\ in telnet to exit after a continue.
-  - For some obscure reason, you will need to run continue twice on Jython.
+  - There is a bug in Jython 2.5/pdb that causes rpdb to stop on ghost breakpoints after you continue ('c'), this is fixed in 2.7b1.

 Author(s)
 ---------
-Bertrand Janin <tamentis@neopulsar.org> - http://tamentis.com/
+Bertrand Janin <b@janin.com> - http://tamentis.com/

 This is inspired by: